 At Agri Labour Australia, we aim to make the employment process seamless for both jobseekers and employers.
 We pride ourselves on being more than just a recruitment agency, and our consultants are on-hand to deliver expertise, advice and support whenever you need it.
 Here’s what else you can expect when you join Agri Labour Australia:

-- connections with more work, as our team provides opportunities to travel with the harvest from Queensland to New South Wales
+- connections with more cotton farm jobs, as our team provides opportunities to travel with the harvest crop season from Queensland to New South Wales

 - the chance to watch videos of your work environment, so you can get an insight into your day-to-day tasks

-- ongoing support – you can talk to your recruiter regarding any issues or questions you may have at any time throughout your placement.
+- ongoing support – you can talk to your recruiter regarding any issues or questions you may have at any time throughout your cotton farm placement.

-Agri Labour Australia is totally committed to ensuring the safety of all our staff, and all successful applicants are required to participate in inductions, training and pre-employment education so they’re equipped with the necessary safety knowledge and appropriate skills prior to starting work.
+Agri Labour Australia is totally committed to ensuring the safety of all our staff, and all successful applicants are required to participate in inductions, training and pre-employment education so they’re equipped with the necessary safety knowledge and appropriate skills prior to starting work with the cotton growers.
 Pre-employment drug and alcohol testing will be carried out prior to harvest and randomly throughout the season.